scylladb/scylladb/docs/getting-started/logging.rst

 Logging with the systemd journal (CentOS, Amazon AMI, Ubuntu, Debian)
 ---------------------------------------------------------------------
-On distributions with systemd, Scylla logs are written to the `systemd journal <http://www.freedesktop.org/software/systemd/man/systemd-journald.service.html>`_.
+On distributions with systemd, ScyllaDB logs are written to the `systemd journal <http://www.freedesktop.org/software/systemd/man/systemd-journald.service.html>`_.
 You can retrieve log entries with the `journalctl <http://www.freedesktop.org/software/systemd/man/journalctl.html>`_ command.

 Listed below are a few useful examples.